Marshall holds off UConn 28-14 at Myrtle Beach Bowl - WHIZ News

 Fancher finished 10-of-20 passing for 93 yards, including a 9-yard scoring pass to Corey Gammage and a 10-yard TD toss to Devin Miller, as Marshall led 21-0 at the half.

-Ali ran for 92 yards and Khalan Laborn 90 as Marshall put up 210 yards rushing.
+Khalan Laborn added 90 on the ground as Marshall put up 210 yards rushing.

 Marshall had one of the season’s most surprising victories, winning at No. 19 Notre Dame, 26-21, in September.
 It ended the regular season as one of college football’s hottest teams and posted its most victories in a season since winning nine games in 2018.